ebabel-games/magicalhex/README.md

 ### Next release tag

-0.6.0 Rules of the game documentation, refactoring to match the rules and ES6 refactoring.
+0.7.0 remove collada and use THREE.js models instead

 ### Released tags

+* 0.6.0 Rules of the game documentation, refactoring to match the rules and ES6 refactoring.
 * 0.5.0 React.js and webpack.
 * 0.4.0 Migration to Firebase backend.
 * 0.3.1 Migration to client side only with Grunt and Bower.